bee0018/Chasma/README.md

 <img width="2372" height="685" alt="image" src="https://github.com/user-attachments/assets/f72c301a-cfd3-43bb-9b37-e309b6bb3c58" />

 5. In the Package Manager Console, input the following to update/add the tables: `Update-Database`
-6. In pgAdmin4, you will see the reflected changes.
+6. In SSMS, you will see the reflected changes.
 Refer to the screenshot:
 <img width="528" height="984" alt="image" src="https://github.com/user-attachments/assets/303f9246-254a-41e3-983c-36a47af888b1" />